Thomas Merrill (racing driver)

 Thomas Merrill (born April 17, 1986) is an American racing driver who competes in the Trans-Am Series.

 Alongside Nicky Catsburg and Chandler Hull, he was the 2023 Asian Le Mans Series champion in the GT class.
 He also won the TA2-class title in the 2022 Trans-Am Series.

 Career

 Early career

 Merrill was exposed to racing at a young age, as both of his parents were racing drivers themselves, taking part in Porsche Club meetings around his hometown of Salinas, California.
-Merrill himself began racing at age 8, culminating in his first karting title in 1998 at the age of 11.
+Merrill himself began racing at the age of eight, culminating in his first karting title in 1998 at the age of 11.
 Following on his from initial title victory, he would win six consecutive championships over the following years, including back-to-back national titles in 2005 and 2006.

 In 2006, Merrill transitioned into formula racing, taking part in the SCCA San Francisco Region Formula Continental series, where he won thirteen of fourteen races en route to the championship.
 The following year saw him step up to Pacific F2000, where he finished second in the championship behind Patrick Barrett.